MhmRhm/DotBashHistory/docs/_posts/2024-05-08-eat-git-part-1.md

 faster, and it provides useful information in its output.

-Whenever my colleagues encounter issues with Git, I find that the command line is the most reliable tool for solving them cleanly and safely.
+Whenever my colleagues encounter issues with Git, I find that the command line is the most reliable tool for solving those cleanly and safely.
 It also offers a consistent experience regardless of your development environment.
 The [Git Reference][git-reference] covers the command line extensively.
 So, my advice is to give the command line a try and use Git in that way.
+People often resist learning to use the command line, but they don't regret it once they do.

 For Linux and Mac, simply use the Terminal application.
 Ensure that auto-complete is set up for your terminal.
 On Windows, use Git Bash.
 To set up